 - We Are Water MN is an exhibit examining the practical, spiritual, and environmental roles of water in our lives

-- K-12 Education continues our education legacy through workshops, online learning, and field trips that examine the manifold cultures alive across Minnesota
+- K-12 Education continues our education legacy through workshops and field trips that examine the manifold cultures alive across Minnesota

 - Native Nations of Minnesota and our relationship with them exemplify our deep and meaningful relationship to place.
 We learn from Dakota and Ojibwe people through stories of this land and its first people

 - Community Conversations are public events for all Minnesotans who are interested learning from and with diverse communities and in exploring how the humanities can be a bridge between what divides and unites us

 Additionally, MHC has an ongoing education partnership with Omaha Public Schools (OPS).
 In 2008, MHC was approached by a private foundation about bringing our transformative professional development resources to educators in Nebraska.
 Because of this generous funder, we’ve had the opportunity to develop in-depth programming that increases student success by strengthening relationships among educators, parents, communities, and students.
 Our work in Omaha helps inform our overall K-12 Education strategy which leads to better futures for all students, regardless of geography.

 Where will we be in 10 years?
 50 years?
 100?
 You tell us!

 YOU are the humanities and we want to hear from you.
 Tell us what you would like to see the humanities address in your community?